reaper92345/House/README.md

 - **Bathrooms**: Number of bathrooms (continuous/half-bath format, 1.0 to 4.5).
 - **Overall Quality**: Overall house rating from 1 (Poor) to 10 (Excellent).
 - **Year Built**: House construction year (1900 to 2026).
+My name is Suman and this is my contribution.